karthy1988/Getting_and_Cleaning_data/README.md

 Raw data
 --------

-The features (561 of them) from Human Activity Recognition Using Smartphones Dataset are unlabeled and can be found in the X_test.txt.
+The 561 features from Human Activity Recognition Using Smartphones Dataset are unlabeled and can be found in the X_test.txt.
 The activity labels are in the y_test.txt file.
 The test subjects are in the subject_test.txt file.